 An entry-level course designed for professionals working in significantly remote settings for days or weeks.

 Wilderness Advanced First Aid is comprehensive medical training designed for remote professionals or wilderness leaders who venture into remote and challenging environments.
 Wilderness Medicine differs significantly from standard first aid courses and other training that are oriented toward urban environments.
 This course teaches how to manage medical emergencies when hospitals and rescue services may not be available for an extensive time period.
 We prepare students for emergency situations that involve prolonged patient care, severe environments, and improvised equipment.

-Training for medical personnel who would like to enhance their skills and experience for use in the rural, wilderness, and technical rescue setting.
-This course is popular with all levels of medical professionals but primarily geared toward pre-hospital EMS providers.
+Training for EMS personnel who would like to enhance their skills and experience for use in the rural, wilderness, and technical rescue setting.

 This program’s primary goal is to apply current medical knowledge and critical thinking for use in remote/resource challenged patient care settings.
 It is targeted toward advanced care medical practitioners.

 The Wilderness Advanced Life Support (WALS) is Wilderness Medical Associates International’s most advanced level course.
 Our 36-hour course is run over 4 days (5 days for courses requiring translations).
 It is open to certified or licensed advanced level medical practitioners involved or interested in rescue, mass casualty, and remote outdoor environments or urban areas in disaster or crisis.
 This constantly-evolving course is highlighted by discussions of new and controversial ideas and the appropriate application of technologies.
 The learning environment is challenging, stimulating, and fun.

 General objectives for this course include:

 By the completion of this course participants should be able to:

 - Understand the challenges and limitations of working in a remote/resource challenged, patient care setting.

 - Explain principles of preventive care for patients and team members when faced by environmental challenges.